leap-project/leap-project.github.io/synthesizing-data.md

-The general idea is that local data imbalances can be countered with a central discriminator which penalizes overfitting to the local distribution.
+The general idea is that local data imbalances can be countered with a central discriminator, which penalizes overfitting to the local distribution.
 This has an effect of training local generators to create synthetic data which does not readily reveal its source, thus providing a baseline level of privacy above that of real data.
 The utility of this privacy will be the main focus of the Privacy-Preserving Data Synthesis project.